Defense Companies Courting Startups: Fad or Lasting Trend?

 “Startups can move very quickly,” he said.
 “Having startups in your portfolio should have a cultural impact in terms of learning how to do things more quickly.”
 Commercial tech companies, unlike what some analysts have speculated, are not a threat to defense contractors, said Ryder.
 “A lot of contractors need to think about fundamental changes to their business models.”

-John Kelly, director of empower and external innovation at BAE Systems, said he found the SwitchPitch approach “quite effective.”
+John Kelly, vice president of business development at BAE Systems, said he found the SwitchPitch approach “quite effective.”
 What they offer are not “exquisite DoD needs” but technologies that the military is eager to acquire to modernize aging systems.
 “I went looking for three things and found five.”

 He does not see IP issues as deal breakers.
 “We can license the IP, perhaps we can acquire the company.
 There are legal frameworks for that.
 Those problems have been solved.”